zinigor/wp-chess/README.md

 ## WordPress chessboard Gutenberg block

-This is a very simple implementation of a block that shows a starting position based on a (FEN string)[https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation].
+This is a very simple implementation of a block that shows a starting position based on a [FEN string](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).

 ### TODO